pascalirminger/CarND-PID-Controller/README.md

 * **Proportionnal component (P)**

   The proportional component of the controller tries to steer the car toward the center line (against the cross-track error).
 If used along, the car overshoots the central line very easily and go out of the road very quickly.
-Here is an example video with only the P component in use: [p_only.mov](./videos/p_only.mov).
+An example video with only the P component in use can be found [p_only.mov](https://youtu.be/-tySXvjEfcI).

 * **Integral component (I)**